-Existing single-family residential uses are located north of the subject property; however, the primary zoning classification along Aurora Road is BU-1.
-This request could be considered an introduction of BU-2 into the immediate area.
-The closest BU-2 is located approximately 0.2 miles east of the subject property on both the north and south sides of Aurora Road.
+Existing single-family residential uses are located north, east, and west of the subject property; however, the primary zoning classification along U.S. Highway 1 is BU-1.
+This request could be considered an introduction or spot zoning of BU-2 into the immediate area.
+The closest BU-2 is located approximately 1.2 miles south of the subject property.